prevector/SAGI/SDK/SDK_brief.md

 ## Purpose

-Allow games and applications to contribute compute to the SAGI network.
+Allows applications to contribute passive (compute) & active (labelling) activities to the SAGI network.
+The SDK will be public in the future.

 The SDK: